oscarqjh/NTU_SC1015_Project/README.md

 Next, we analysed different objectives such Baron kills, Champion kills, Dragon kills, Tower takedown, Inhib takedown and gold difference as possible independant variables to be used in our machine learning models.

 **Champion Kills Analysis**
 Finally, we analysed the Kills variable.
 We did this through making a kill map and visualised the density of kills happened in the map, and also the time at which the kills happened at.
 We also looked at the involvement of Jungle Players in the early game (before 15mins) and found out that winning team's jungle shows a different tendency in which lane they choose to gank.
 Also, we analysed the kills variable as a time series, and confirmed the trend that winning teams' cumulative kill tends to be steeper than that of losing team.
 This suggest that on an average, winning team is expected to snowball the matches with their early advantages and thus, gaining early advantage should be a important factor to consider.
 (Maybe it means that playing for ultra late game might not be a good idea?)

+**Champion Usage Analysis**
+We also did a analysis on each champions' use rate and win rate.
+Through this analysis we were able to obtain valuable information on which champions are *META* from 2014-2018.
+We can thus derive strategies based on this information, since high usage of a specific champion in such tournment setting would suggest said champion to be considered *strong*, and combining with analysis on the win rate of these champions, we can safely assume that picking these champions with high usage and winrate can boost a team's chance of winning to a certain extent.

 #### 2.4 Hypothesis Testing
 In the previous section we analysed the objectives as possible independant variables for our machine learning model.
 We first visualised these variables against dependant variable (win/lose) on a Pearson's Correalation Coefficient heat map.
 From this, we are able to derive the top 5 independant variable that most likely have a effect on the outcome of the game.
 Finally, we tested our hypothesis using T-test and confirmed our hyposthesis.